The Power of Reflective Moments

-A theory of change, or TOC for short, is a process and a product for strategic planning and thinking.
+CALL OUT: A theory of change, or TOC for short, is a process and a product for strategic planning and thinking.
 The version of TOCs that we offer in the Toolkit is a simple graphic organizer for teams to write down the causal links between the actions they take and the outcomes they’re aiming for.

 It was time to build and run a first pilot.
 Starting small meant planning a single morning of professional learning for a group of academy directors.
 This right-sized pilot would test several important questions, including: Was it feasible for Owo-Grant and Spradley to collaborate with their colleague, the deputy chief academic officer in the Friendship central office, on the design of the session?
 And to what extent were the participants able to focus on self-reflection and to interrogate personal biases in a brave space?

 These types of questions can seem pint-sized next to the goal of developing an institute aimed at supporting hundreds of educators.
 But small learning questions embedded in a pilot like this are connected to the larger challenge.
 Spaces of psychological safety and belonging for Black and Brown educators to get personal as they grow as leaders are not just nice to have—they are necessary.
 Further, they hypothesized that de-siloing leadership development work required that they develop these learning opportunities in tight collaboration with Friendship colleagues.